Codecademy/docs/content/cpp/concepts/user-input/terms/getline/getline.md

   - 'paths/computer-science'
 ---

-In C++, the `getline()` function converts the user's input into a character-delimited string and stores them in a variable.
+In C++, the `getline()` function converts user input into a character-delimited string and stores them in a variable.
 If a delimiting character is not specified, then the entire input will be stored.

 ## Syntax